 Upon arrival at the pool, please check in with the lifeguard who will direct you to a specific lane.

-Please limit your lap swimming/water walking to 45 minutes in order to allow others to enjoy the pool.
+Please limit your lap swimming/water walking to 45 minutes and family open swim to 60 minutes if members are waiting in order to allow others to enjoy the pool.

 Please adhere to the allowed number of lap swimmers and water walkers for each lane.

 If all lanes are occupied, we respectfully ask that you sit in the designated area and wait for a spot to open-- remember to give people at least 6 feet of space.